Starchup/business-scraper/README.md

 # scraper-cleaners

 Scape Google places for Dry Cleaners into a csv.
-Pass it a location and it will find all Google listed dry cleaners within ~30 miles of that location.
+Pass it a location and it will find all Google listed dry cleaners within a defined area in kilometers of that location.

 #### Requirements
 * python 2.7

 #### Use

+Install Python

+1. Download the zip from GitHub
+2. Extract it to a folder
+3. Open your terminal inside of said folder
-`python scraper.py`
+4. Run `python scraper.py`

--Follow the prompts by entering your target area and then the type of businesses you want to find.
+-Follow the prompts by entering your target area, the type of businesses you want to find, then the radius within you want to search.